 West Harbour - James Street Plaza Public Art Project

-The Hamilton Waterfront Trust / City of Hamilton has completed a Public Art process to commission a permanent Public Art work to be installed in the new West Harbour – James Street Plaza to be constructed at the foot of James Street North in Hamilton, Ontario.
+The Hamilton Waterfront Trust / City of Hamilton has completed a Public Art process to commission a permanent Public Art work installed in the new West Harbour – James Street Plaza at the end of James Street North.

 The volunteer citizen jury has selected the work "All Our Relations" by an artist team led by Angela DeMontigny and supported by Paull Rodrigue Glass, Cobalt Connects, LaFontaine Iron Werks Inc. and EXP.